-UNIT 1: Written examination.
-Candidates answer questions about theoretical knowledge and its application.
-There will also be questions that involve providing creative responses to a given design task.UNIT 2: Design and Making Practice, approximately 45 hours' coursework that consists of a single design-and-make activity.
+COMPONENT 2: Design and Making Practice, approximately 45 hours coursework that consists of a single design-and-make activity.

 The department is open frequently for students to work on coursework or independent projects during their free time.
-We also run an Engineering Club and a Design Consultancy that feature group projects.
-There are regular talks from outside speakers from a range of Design disciplines.
+There are also an Engineering Club, F1 Schools, Jewellery Club and a design consultancy that features group projects and regular talks from outside speakers from a range of Design disciplines.